Phil Smith, Director of Snoworks Ski Courses reports on the Courmayeur Backcountry 2015

 It’s backcountry accessed by lifts with the unique Snoworks blend of combining Snoworks instructors to develop your off-piste skiing with mountain guides to search out those unforgettable off-piste descents.
 Safety equipment including backpack, transceiver, shovel and probe all included in the cost of the course.

 We’ve opted for the Hotel Cristallo run by our partners Mark Warner.
-At £768, it’s great value for money and includes; return flight, airport transfers to the resort and half board with all the normal trimmings of a Mark Warner holiday along with the essential items for all Backcountry skiers, hearty breakfast, afternoon tea and cakes and wine with the evening meal – Italian of course.
+At £618, it’s amazing value for money and includes; return flight, airport transfers to the resort and half board with all the normal trimmings of a Mark Warner holiday along with the essential items for all Backcountry skiers, hearty breakfast, afternoon tea and cakes and wine with the evening meal – Italian of course.

 RESERVING YOUR SPACE

-We’ll be limiting the course to 42 skiers in 6 groups of varying ability levels and experience.
-From skiers with limited to no off-piste experience (level 4) to experienced off-piste skiers looking for further development, great off-piste skiing and challenge (levels 5 and 6).
+We’ll be limiting the course to 28 skiers in 4 groups of varying ability levels and experience.
+From adventurous skiers with limited to no off-piste experience (level 4) to experienced off-piste skiers looking for further development, great off-piste skiing and challenge (levels 5 and 6).

 Details: Click Here